open-component-model/ocm/docs/reference/ocm_download_resources.md

     It accepts a config with the following fields:
       - <code>asArchive</code>: flag to request an archive download
-      - <code>configTypes</code>: a list of accepted OCI config archive types defaulted by <code>application/vnd.oci.image.config.v1+json</code>.
+      - <code>ociConfigTypes</code>: a list of accepted OCI config archive mime types defaulted by <code>application/vnd.oci.image.config.v1+json</code>.